 Beats Powerbeats Pro 2 – Most Versatile

 If you’re looking for a do-it-all set of wireless earbuds, this is it.
-Not only do you have the security of an ear-hook design, but you get a heart rate monitor, sealing ear-tip, and ANC (active noise cancellation), all with stellar sound.
+Not only do you have the security of an ear-hook design, but you get a heart rate monitor, silicone ear-tip, and ANC (active noise cancellation), all with stellar sound.

 As for sound, Beats has a reputation for big bass but (under Apple’s umbrella) these have been tuned for a more neutral sound (think AirPods Pro 2), and seem fairly well-balanced across bass, mids, and treble.
-It’s not audiophile tier sound, but then again that’s not really the audience here.
+It’s not audiophile tier sound, but then again, that’s not really the audience here.
 One thing’s for sure: the Powerbeats Pro can get loud if you want, and because they have an earhook holding them in place, you can move vigorously without the seal loosening and losing bass (a common problem with other earbuds).

 If I had to pick one set of earbuds for all my outdoor adventures, this would be it.